deanturpin/Theresaurus/readme.md

 ## Motivation

 I started this purely out of curiosity to see if Theresa May was really repeating herself a lot.
 But by way of comparison I quickly extended it to other speakers.
-I also wondered if I could capture "the essence" of a piece without actually haven't read it. :)
+I also wondered if I could capture "the essence" of a piece without actually having to read it.

 It was originally called Theresaurus - which looks good - but Trumpasaurus is much more enjoyable to say.